 How to Gain Subscribers

 I prefer to gain subscribers one of two ways, by subscribing for my newsletter directly (check out my sidebar), or by giving them a very niched down, super useful freebie (check out the big box at the bottom of this post).
 That’s it.
 I don’t do freebies that will get everyone’s attention (such as subscribe here to learn how to make $5000 in two weeks), I do freebies that only people who care about what I specifically write about, will care about.
 I strongly advise against doing giveaways that require entries to input email addresses, that is too wide.
+If you want to grow an engaged email list, you need to be interesting, intimate, and cater to your reader’s wants and needs.
 The key isn’t to have a BIG list, but rather an ENGAGED list.
 You want the equivalent of a few best friends, not a whole lotta’ acquaintances.

 For your direct subscribers

 You need to make your intentions very clear.
 Describe exactly what they’ll be getting, and how often they’ll be getting it.
 Mine for example says that “Don’t miss out on the uber personal newsletter, complete with posts from the week, insider deals, tips, and special updates.
 Delivered every Friday Morning!”